colestrode/slack-standup-bot/README.md

 `@bot report in #channel`: Set a channel for post stand up reports.
 By default I'll use the channel the stand up started in.
 I have a pretty good memory, so you only need to tell me once :)

+`@bot where do you report?`: I'll tell you the which channel I'll post summary reports to..

 `skip`: Use this during a stand up to skip a user.